Whether you are creating brand awareness, generating leads, or increasing sales, you can use paid online ads to achieve your marketing goals.

 Twitter and LinkedIn also allow you to customize your cost per click and ad budgets.

-Your CPC depends on several factors, including ad duration and budget, target audience and location, ad design, ad relevance to your target audience.
+Your CPC depends on several factors, including ad duration and budget, target audience and location, ad design, and ad relevance to your target audience.

 2. Cost per Lead